KateHyoung/UTDEventData/README.md

 Several functions to preview and download data are listed below.
 More details of these methods are illustrated in the vignette.

-- Table: a reference class
 - citeData( ): for citing the package and data tables in the UTD server for publications
-- DataTable( ): for looking up data tables in the UTD server
+- DataTables( ): for looking up data tables in the UTD server
 - tableVar( ): for looking up the variables of a data table
 - previewData( ): for previewing the data structure of a data table
 - pullData( ): for downloading data by countries and time periods
 - entireData( ): for downloading an entire data table
 - getQuerySize(): for measuring the size of requested data from the UTD server
 - sendQuery( ): for requesting built queries from the API server to download data
+- Table: a reference class

 ****

 Leaf Query Block functions:

 - returnTimes( ): create a query block by time periods
 - returnCountries( ): create a query block by countries
 - returnLatLon( ): create a query block by latitude and longitude